 Set the pan in a warm place and let it rise for up to another hour.

-Next it’s time to make the streusel. Ā Place all the ingredients in a medium-sized bowl and use your fingers to bring it all together. Ā Work with the mixture until it’s thoroughly combined and forms a rough sand and clumpy texture.
+Now let’s make the streusel topping.
+Place all the ingredients in a medium-sized bowl and use your fingers to bring it all together.
+Work with the mixture until it’s thoroughly combined and forms a rough sand and clumpy texture.

 Sprinkle the streusel over the top of the cake.